The Direct Carbon Solid Oxide Fuel Cell with H-2 and H2o Feeds

 The performance of the direct carbon solid oxide fuel cell (C-SOFC) with a Ni/YSZ anode has been studied with a 50 mol% H-2, 3 mol% H-2, and 7 mol% H2O feed at 750 degrees C The electricity generation was dominated by consumption of H-2 fuel at 50 mol% H-2 and by carbon at 3 mol% H-2.
 The low (3 mol%) H-2 kept the Ni/YSZ anode in reduced state, enhancing its electrochemical oxidation activities.
 Introducing 7 mol% H2O initiated the water reaction with carbon to produce H-2 and CO that could serve as a fuel for further reactions in anode interlayer, exhibiting a decrease in the overall Faraday resistance of the C-SOFC.
 (C) 2014 Elsevier B.V.
 All rights reserved.

 Solid State Ionics

 Modjtahedi, Ali; Hedayat, Nader; and Chuang, Steven S.C., "The Direct Carbon Solid Oxide Fuel Cell with H-2 and H2o Feeds" (2014).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 586.